cortexapps/terraform-provider-cortex/docs/resources/scorecard.md

 Optional:

-- `window` (String) By default, Scorecards are evaluated every 4 hours.
+- `window` (Number) In hours.
+By default, Scorecards are evaluated every 4 hours.
 If you would like to evaluate Scorecards less frequently, you can override the evaluation window.
 This can help with rate limits.
 Note that Scorecards cannot be evaluated more than once per 4 hours.

 <a id="nestedatt--filter"></a>